fbpx

 If you’re facing a theft charge, it’s natural to worry about whether jail time is likely.
 Theft convictions can have serious consequences, especially if certain factors, such as high-value property or previous convictions, are involved.

-For those facing these charges, working with a criminal defense lawyer can provide the insight and advocacy needed to get through the legal process effectively.
+For those facing these charges, working with a theft lawyer can provide the insight and advocacy needed to get through the legal process effectively.
 If you’re dealing with theft charges, contact a criminal defense lawyer for a consultation to understand your rights and options.

 Schedule an Appointment